Every website development process follows a timeline.

 - Pick the colors of your body text, headings, and hyperlinks

 It’s not just your web developers that need input here, though.
 It’s worth including your Search Engine Optimization (SEO) team for two reasons: Content is a huge part of their job, and Google uses content to determine a page’s ranking position.

 5. Create your design elements

 The visual design is arguably the most important (and exciting) stage of website design.
-It’s where you’ll use tools like Photoshop to bring your ideas to life, and start viewing them together on the screen.
+It’s where you’ll use tools like Photoshop (at Clique, we prefer and exclusively use Sketch) to bring your ideas to life, and start viewing them together on the screen.

 The design elements you’ll need to work on depends on the wireframes you’ve got.
 But as a general guideline, you’ll need to create:

 Start to think of how you’ll use each of these design elements on the site.